zhaoly12/algorithm/readme.txt

     (a red-black tree equals to a 2-3 tree and also equals to a binary tree)

     algorithm:
-           create/traverse/show a 2-3/B/B+ tree
+           create/traverse/show a 2-3/B/B+/red-black tree
-           get the depth/number of leaf nodes of a 2-3/B/B+ tree insert/delete/update/get key=>value into/from a 2-3/B/B+ tree
+           get the depth/number of leaf nodes of a 2-3/B/B+/red-black tree insert/delete/update/get key=>value into/from a 2-3/B/B+/red-black tree

+3. dynamic algorithm

+4. greedy algorithm